berndprach/1LipschitzLayersCompared/README.md

 The settings file that we used for our implementations are available in the directory `settings`.

-Once the settings file and the directory tree are created, you can run the random search by runnign the training script for how many times you want.
+Once the settings file and the directory tree are created, you can run the random search by running the training script for how many times you want.
 The training script has the following arguments:

 ```[bash]
 $ python3 ./train.py /data/runs/CIFAR10/my_random_search/modelsize/mymethod \